 Computer software in its original shrink-wrap and that is the current version may be returned within five days of the purchase date.
 There are no refunds on opened software.

-General Merchandise

-Merchandise other than the above is non-refundable.
+General Merchandise Merchandise other than the above is non-refundable.
 Defective items may be exchanged for like items.

-Used Books

-The bookstore buys and resells used books to provide more reasonable prices for students.
-Buy-back dates are posted around the campus prior to each book-buy.
+Used Books The bookstore buys and resells used books to provide more reasonable prices for students.
+Buy-back dates are posted around the campus prior to each book-buy and usually coincide with the week of exams each semester.
 Used book purchases are based on the need for specific books.